Beacon hebrew Alliance Bylaws

 Membership

-Non-Jewish spouses/partners (Mishpuchah members) are fully welcomed and can participate in the life of the community with the exception of service on the Ritual and Cemetery Committees, voting and service on the Board.
+Non-Jewish spouses/partners (Mishpuchah members) are fully welcomed and can participate in the life of the community with the exception of voting, service on the Ritual and Cemetery Committees and service on the Board.

 Honorary membership is conferred upon the clergy of BHA and their spouses/partners, as well as other deserving persons of the community (as determined by the Board).
 Honorary membership does not confer voting privileges.

-Section 2: Membership in BHA includes the dependent children (to age 26) of a member.
+Section 2: Membership and honorary membership in BHA includes the dependent children (to age 26) of a member.
 These children are entitled to all membership benefits (other than voting and holding office).
+These children may serve on committees at the discretion of the Board.

 Section 3: Application for membership is made in writing to the head of the Membership Committee and/or to the Secretary, who reports on each application to the Executive Committee for appropriate action.
 A majority vote of the Executive Committee is required to elect an applicant to membership.
 All applications shall be accompanied by a minimum of 25% of one year's dues.

-Section 4: A member may be suspended or expelled by a two-thirds vote of the Executive Committee present at any regular of special meeting, for any of the following reasons:
+Section 4: Membership may be revoked by a majority vote of the Board present at any regular or special meeting, for either of the following reasons:

 a.
-Failure to pay dues or assessments for a period of two years or more.
+Failure to pay dues or assessments for a period of two fiscal years or more.

 b.
 Conduct that brings discredit upon the Congregation.